robert903/Audible-Unlocker-Converter/README.md

 Python 2 is required along with Selenium, Requests, ChromeDriver, and Google Chrome.

-'''
-pip install requests  # use "easy_install" if pip is missing
+- pip install requests  # use "easy_install" if pip is missing

-pip install selenium
+- pip install selenium
-'''

-Download and extract the correct ChromeDriver zip file from here to this folder.
+Download and extract the correct ChromeDriver zip file from [Here](https://sites.google.com/a/chromium.org/chromedriver/downloads) to this folder.

 Download Google Chrome from https://www.google.com/chrome/ and install it on your computer.

-Ryan reports that the 32-bit Mac ChromeDriver works fine under a 64-bit Mac environment.
+#usage

+- python audible-activator.py --debug #this starts in debug mode so you can manually enter your email and password to pass robot check

+- COPY RESULTING ACTIVATION BYTES FROM CONSOLE

+- Goto audible library. change to ENHANCED and download aax.

+- RUN         ffmpeg -y -activation_bytes ACTIVATION_BYTES -i audiobook.aax -c:a copy -vn audiobook.m4a